 At this point you might be thinking, “but I’m my own boss - why would I need policies?”

 Actually, that’s exactly why you need business policies.
-You are your own boss, but freelance travel writers work for a lot of people.
+You are your own boss, but freelance travel writers work for many people.
 You work for editors.
 You work for tourist agencies, PR companies, and your hosts at destinations when you write a story about their destination.
 If you don’t have rules (or policies) then someone else’s rules just might apply.

 It’s better to create your own rules.